Alexis Davis (General Hospital): 1996–2005

 Alexis impersonates butler Dobson in order to spend more time with her daughter.

 Alexis confronts Luis Alcazar about her sister's death, to which Alcazar threatens Alexis and she accidentally pushes him to his death.
 In 2003, she fakes dissociative identity disorder to avoid jail time, while Ned is given custody of Kristina and brings her to live with the Quartermaine family.
 Alexis disguises herself as a man named Dobson and begins working at the Quartermaine mansion to be closer to her daughter.
 With the help of psychiatrist Cameron Lewis, Alexis eventually regains full custody of Kristina.

 When Kristina is diagnosed with aplastic anemia and needs bone marrow, Alexis is forced to tell Sonny the truth.
 Kristina's only hope is from stem cells from the unborn child of Sonny and his former lover Sam McCall.
 Alexis desperately attempts to convince Sam to induce labor two weeks early.
 However, Sam collapses while they're arguing, and her baby is stillborn.
 Kristina gets the stem cells she needs, and recovers.
 Alexis gets involved with Sonny's half-brother, Ric Lansing.
-Both actors were excited about the pairing, as Grahn told TV Guide, "They're a match.
-When Alexis gives, Ric can give it right back."
 The two marry and get pregnant.
 Alexis comes close to death giving birth to Molly during a train wreck caused by Manny Ruiz, a dangerous criminal.
 Alexis becomes the court-appointed defense lawyer for Manny, and gets him acquitted despite everyone's warnings about him going free.